mechatroner/vscode_rainbow_csv/DEV_README.md

 * Support dynamic dialects with quoted policies.

-* Consider handling comments in dynamic single-line csv dialects, although there are probably not many use cases for this.
+* Use dynamic highlighting to color comment lines both for regular and dynamic csv.

 ## OTHER
 Token modifiers to use if needed: